BYU-Hydroinformatics/ggst/docs/source/api.rst

 **API Methods**
 -------
-All four functions follow the same pattern as shown by the URL examples below.
+All four GGST functions follow the same pattern as shown by the URL examples below.
 Each of the terms in brackets along with the parameters and values would be replaced by string values.

 .. raw:: html
 https://tethys-staging.byu.edu/apps/[parent-app]/api/[MethodName]/?param1=value1&param2=value2&...paramN=valueN